microsoft/vscode-docs/docs/editor/codebasics.md

 VS Code excludes some folders by default to reduce the number of search results that you are not interested in (for example: `node_modules`).
 Open [settings](/docs/getstarted/settings.md) to change these rules under the `files.exclude` and `search.exclude` section.

-Also note the two toggle buttons in the "files to exclude" box.
+Also note the two toggle buttons in the **files to exclude** box.
 The left one determines whether to exclude files that are ignored by your `.gitignore` file.
 The right determines whether to exclude files that are matched by your `files.exclude` and `search.exclude` settings.

->**Tip:** From the Explorer you can right-click on a folder and select **Find in Folder** to search inside a folder only.
+>**Tip:** From the Explorer, you can right-click on a folder and select **Find in Folder** to search inside a folder only.

 While VS Code does support regular expression searches, backreferences and lookaround are not supported.
 This is because VS Code depends on the search tool [ripgrep](https://github.com/BurntSushi/ripgrep), which, while extremely fast, doesn't support these advanced regex features.